JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 * `gd[key::GroupKey]` -> Get the group corresponding to the [`GroupKey`](@ref)
   `key` (one of the elements of the vector returned by [`keys(::GroupedDataFrame)`](@ref)).
   This should be nearly as fast as integer indexing.
+* `gd[a::AbstractVector]` -> Select multiple groups and return them in a new `GroupedDataFrame` object.
+Groups may be selected by integer position using an array of `Integer`s or `Bool`s, similar to a standard array.
+Alternatively the array may contain keys of any of the types supported for dictionary-like indexing (`GroupKey`, `Tuple`, or `NamedTuple`).
+Selected groups must be unique, and different types of indices cannot be mixed.
+* `gd[n::Not]` -> Any of the above types wrapped in `Not`.
+The result will be a new `GroupedDataFrame` containing all groups in `gd` *not* selected by the wrapped index.